knowusuboaky/RAGFlowChain/README.md

   - **Type**: (Optional) A function or model
   - **Description**: A function or pre-trained model used to generate embeddings for the text chunks.
 If not provided, it defaults to using the `SentenceTransformerEmbeddings` model from `sentence-transformers`, specifically the "all-MiniLM-L6-v2" model.
 This model converts text chunks into high-dimensional vectors that can be stored in the vector database.

+- **`vectorstore_method`**:
+  - **Type**: `str`
+  - **Description**: The method to use for the vector store.
+Options include:
+    - `'Chroma'`: A flexible and persistent vector store that is saved to disk.
+    - `'FAISS'`: High-performance, in-memory or disk-based approximate nearest neighbor search.
+    - `'Annoy'`: Lightweight, memory-efficient approximate nearest neighbor search.
+    - `'ScaNN'`: Scalable, high-performance nearest neighbor search optimized for large datasets.

 - **`vectorstore_directory`**:
   - **Type**: `str`
   - **Description**: The file path to the directory where the vector store will be saved.
-This directory will store the Chroma vector database, allowing you to persist and reload the database across different sessions.
-The default path is `"data/chroma.db"`.
+This is used differently depending on the `vectorstore_method`:
+    - For `Chroma`, this specifies the directory where the database is stored.
+    - For `FAISS`, this is the path to save the FAISS index file.
+    - For `Annoy`, this specifies the file path for the Annoy index.
+    - For `ScaNN`, this is the directory where the ScaNN index is persisted.

 - **`chunk_size`**:
   - **Type**: `int`
   - **Description**: The maximum number of characters in each text chunk after splitting.
-This parameter is crucial for ensuring that the chunks are small enough to be processed efficiently but large enough to maintain context.
+This parameter ensures that the chunks are small enough to be processed efficiently but large enough to maintain context.
 The default value is `1000` characters.

 - **`chunk_overlap`**:
   - **Type**: `int`